-Why are you sniggering and turning red ever since you read the word brazier above, kindly take note, the author said brazier, not brassiere.
+If you’re been sniggering and turning red ever since you read the word brazier above, kindly take note, the author said brazier, not brassiere.
 Although this ridiculously simple one-pot recipe is a sort of support for home cooks everywhere, so we can understand the connection.
 (If, like us, you’re wondering exactly what brazier means, the term originally referred to “a receptacle for burning charcoal or coal.”
 It later came to mean, well, we think you can easily figure that out given the context.
 Consider it an extension of your seventh-grade English class.)

 - 3 tablespoons olive oil